 However, the Jukes fan and amateur filmmaker — who has already made a documentary about the Jukes’ early years, as well as ones on John Cafferty and the Beaver Brown Band and Elvis Presley’s influence on Bruce Springsteen — turns his attention to Jukestock in his new film, “Remembering Jukestock.”
-It contains both a 50-minute documentary and about 90 minutes of Jukestock concert footage, and can be streamed for free on Vimeo, or below.
+It contains both a 50-minute documentary and about 90 minutes of Jukestock concert footage, and can be streamed for free, below.

 “For me, the entire process was an incredible experience,” said Laverty, who lives in Staten Island, in an email message.
 “I am hoping that if Southside and the band get the opportunity to see the film they will see how important that weekend was to so many.
 For those 300 fans that were there, I hope it brings all those memories back.
 For those that were not, here is what you missed.”

 Jukestock, which took place over three days at the Tinton Falls Holiday Inn, included a 33-song, nearly three-hour (!), rarities-filled Southside Johnny & the Asbury Jukes concert plus sets by bands led by Jukes members Bobby Bandiera, Richie “LaBamba” Rosenberg, Mark Pender and Jeff Kazee.
 There were also memorabilia displays, screenings of rare Jukes videos, a trivia contest and a meet-and-greet/autograph session with Southside and band members.